 The truth is, a woman in your situation is living with a lot of fear.
 You’re afraid of losing your husband and your marriage.
 That means it may be very easy for someone to offer your false reassurances by basically telling you want you want to hear.
 They may give you advice that is too passive, or too aggressive.
 They may give you advice that seems to work in the short-term, but that has unintended long-term consequences that only make matters worse.

-If you’re ready to step through the fear and both think and act clearly, then you may wish to start with my Marriage SOS™ crash courses that tackle issues like midlife crises and extramarital affairs head on.
+If you’re ready to step through the fear and both think and act clearly, then you may wish to start with my Marriage SOS™ Online Crash Courses that tackle issues like midlife crises and extramarital affairs head on.
 With their high success rate and practical guidance, they can help you ensure that your husband’s midlife affair doesn’t turn into a never-ending storm of anxiety, confusion, and heartache for you.

 It will take work.
 It will take working through hours of intensive content, thinking it all through, and making a plan based on your circumstances.
 But there are times that marriage is work.
 You know that.
 You’ve worked through problems before, you’ve survived storms before, and you can do it again.